hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 To launch the Grafana IU, open your web browser and navigate to **http://<grafana_IP or DNS name>:3000/**

-**Note**: The default HTTP port that Grafana listens to is 3000 unless you have configured a different port.
+Note: The default HTTP port that Grafana listens to is 3000 unless you have configured a different port.

 Click on the gear icon on the side menu and click **Add data Sources**.